inc2734/mw-wp-form/readme.txt

 = 2.1.3 =
 * Bug fix : Fixed a bug that number of newline characters are different by the environment.
+* Changed : Modified to ignore uppercase letters of lowercase letters at the file type validation.

 = 2.1.2 =
 * Added   : Added form key in list of MW WP Form page.